LIGHTHOUSE PRINCIPLE: RISK MANAGEMENT

-In 2016–17, our six key strategic risks remained unchanged and were:
+In 2017–18, our six key strategic risks were reassessed as follows:

 Risk management and internal control attestation

 The first is an annual attestation by the Auditor-General on the quality of the Audit Office’s risk management and internal audit processes.
-This is based on our compliance with the core requirements of NSW Treasury Policy 15-03 Internal Audit and Risk Management Policy (see our Internal Audit and Risk Management Attestation statement in appendix nine).
-The second is a Management Internal Control Sign-Off which is completed annually in line with the Audit Office’s financial statements and covers the financial year.
-Managers sign off on the implementation of internal controls as they relate to their business area and staff compliance with our policies (see independent assurance and corporate reporting).
+This is based on our compliance with the core requirements of NSW Treasury Policy 15-03 Internal Audit and Risk Management Policy (see our Internal Audit and Risk Management Attestation statement in Appendix Nine).

 The year ahead